Robust Machine Learning for Encrypted Traffic Classification: Introduction

-Our paper's main contributions are: \begin{itemize} \item This is the first work that shows how to identify the user's operating system, browser and application from his HTTPS traffic.
-Inspired by other works presented above, we exploit traffic patterns.
-Additionally, we present new features that exploit browsers' bursty behavior and SSL behavior.
-Using the baseline features, the accuracy is 93.51\% , while using a combination of baseline and new features achieves accuracy of 96.06\%.
+\begin{itemize} \item We present a machine learning system to identify the user's operating system, browser and application from HTTPS traffic which achieves 96.06\% accuracy.
+Our machine learning use new features that exploit browsers' bursty behavior and SSL behavior.

+\item Our system only incurs marginal damage in the case of adversarial opponent.
+Where the adversarial opponent may change the protocol parameters, use network tools or shortage the information (small amount of session packets).
+We show that our solution is robust to changes in cipher suites (protocol changes), 94\%, and VPN (network tool), 83\%, where both changes are \emph{only} on the testing data (i.e. the user changed the parameters whereas the machine learning training and classification did not change).

+\item We also show that using small training datasets only incurs marginal damage.
+For example, using only $500$ examples for training (vs. the full training dataset of 0.7$\times$20,633) we achieved a reasonable accuracy of 85\%.

+\item We investigate the resilience of the system to short session times; for example, using only the first $10$ seconds of a session for training and testing.
+We show that although we use shorter sessions which yields less meta data, we achieve 94.2\% accuracy.
+Note that, short session times show that our system can be a real time system (do not need to wait to the end of the session).

 \item We provide a comprehensive dataset that contains more than 20,000 labeled sessions.
-The operating systems in the dataset are: Windows, Linux-Ubuntu and OSX.
-The browsers are: Chrome, Internet Explorer, Firefox and Safari.
-The applications are: YouTube, Facebook and Twitter.
-The dataset is available for download at \cite{OurDATASET}.
+The operating systems tested were: Windows, Linux-Ubuntu and OSX.
+The browsers tested were: Chrome, Internet Explorer, Firefox and Safari.
+The applications tested some over browsers and some standalone were: YouTube, Facebook, Twitter, Teamviewer and Dropbox \footnote{For the sack of simplicity, we define Youtube, Facebook, Twitter over the browser as an application.
+The motivation based on the fact that the common access way over a desktop is using the browser}.
+The dataset is available for download at \cite{RDS} and the codes for the crawler, feature extractions and machine learning algorithms can be found in \cite{OurCrwalerCode,OurFeaturesCode,OurMLCode}. \end{itemize}

-\item We show that using small training datasets is possible.
-For example, using only 500 examples for training (vs. the full training dataset of 0.7$\times$20000) we also reach a reasonable accuracy of 80\% for the baseline features and 85\% when the new features are added.

-\item We investigate the robustness of the system to changes of features due to different network conditions.
-We show that our solution is robust to VPN and changes in cipher suites, where both changes are \emph{only} on the testing data.

-\item We investigate the resilience of the system to small session time.
-For example, using only the first 10 seconds of a session for training and testing.
-We show that although we use shorter sessions which leads to less meta data, we reach a reasonable accuracy of 94.2\%. \end{itemize} In this paper, we extend our previous work \cite{BOA_conf} by adding two machine learning algorithms, investigating the robustness and resilience of our system and adding possible countermeasures and limitations discussion.
+In this paper, we extend our previous work \cite{BOA_conf} on machine learning algorithms that classify tuples.
+In this work, we investigated the robustness and resilience of our system against adversarial opponents users.
+These users attempting to protect their privacy and are aware of the fact that their privacy may been infringed.
+We also introduce two machine learning algorithms and extended datasets and discuss possible countermeasures of our system.